dbis-uibk/PropertyRecommenderEvaluator/README.md

 We have used this framework to evaluate .
 More details about this evaluation can be found in the [paper](http://www.evazangerle.at/wp-content/papercite-data/pdf/opensym16.pdf).

 # Citation and License
+We release the code under the [GNU LGPL License](https://github.com/dbisibk/PropertyRecommenderEvaluator/blob/master/LICENSE.md).
 If you use our code in a scientific context, please cite the following paper:
 ```
 @inProceedings{opensym16,
 author = {Zangerle, Eva and Gassler, Wolfgang and Pichl, Martin and Steinhauser, Stefan and Specht, G\"{u}nther},